wolfhut/comfy-nest-in-azure/monitoring-and-alerting/monitoring.md

 Start with a B1ls instance and just see how it does.
 Don't trust `top` -- the real thing to watch is the `CPU Credits Remaining` graph.
-This is where the "burstable" nature of the B1 series comes into the picture.
+This is where the "burstable" nature of the B series comes into the picture.

 Simple rule: If the derivative of `CPU Credits Remaining` is positive, you're fine.
 If the derivative is negative, change the instance size to B1s (or even